SESSION 4: HAPPINESS

 To sum it up, I can take two quotes from the Bible: “I am [what] I am,” and, “Be still and know that I am God.”
 Or, in other words, Thou art That which thou art seeking.
 Quiet the mind until you see it.
 Now we may go into questions.

-Q: I come upon a difference.
+Q: I see differences.
 These people, all of us in this room, each of us has a form and I see it.

 Lester: You’re seeing wrongly.
 You’re seeing in error.
 When you look at me, you should see the truth; you should see your Self.
 Strive until that day when you will see this truth.